AzureCosmosDB/Cosmos-DB-Non-CMK-to-CMK-Migration-Scanner/README.md

 The script allows to run using `environment variables` or `arguments`.
 Once you understood the information mentioned earlier, move to the the desired run method and check which are your required details.

+There is an optional value of `exponential-base-value`, which will be used if your account is facing issues with 429s http errors.
+This value helps to create batches of documents to query, depending on the amount of documents per container and the retry attempts.
+The value can be from 2 to 10.
+The default value is 2.

 #### Using environment variables

 You will always need to set the variables: